July Birthstone: Ruby Meaning, Folklore, and Buyer’s Guide

 Citrine

-Like ruby, citrine is associated with abundance and manifestation of one’s desires.
+Like ruby, citrine is associated with abundance and the manifestation of one’s desires.
 Citrine is also believed to release fear.

 Garnet